Disability Insurance

 per month

-You also have to make some choices about your policy when you take out cover.
-These impact the cost of cover as well.
+You’ll have to make some choices about your policy when you take out insurance.
+These impact the cost of your monthly premiums, and can be adjusted to a certain extent.
+We’ve used the same details as above to provide some more monthly premium examples.

 Monthly Payout / Sum Assured

-The sum assured is technical jargon for how much you’ll get as a benefit each month if you make a claim.
-You can protect between 50% and 70% of gross (pre-tax) earnings depending on the provider you choose.
+The sum assured is a technical term for how much money you’ll get each month if you make a claim.
+You can protect between 50% and 70% of your gross (pre-tax) earnings, depending on the provider you choose.

-The higher the benefit, the more expensive your premiums.
+The higher the benefit, the more expensive your monthly premiums.

 Payout Period